 JCHS started a new phase with the Girls Health Screening.
-This tool allows for identification of high-risk females and communication between different departments regarding the coordination of services.
-Females who have high-risk medical and mental health needs may be readily identified through means that may be perceived as non-threatening to the youth.
+This tool allows for identifying highrisk females and communication between the different departments regarding the coordination of services.
+Females who have high-risk medical and mental health needs may be readily identified through means that may be perceived as nonthreatening to the youth.